 A: I am afraid not.
 All classes are mandatory and build upon each other so missing even one class can have a detrimental effect.

 Q: The class schedule is very intensive.
 Why?
-Will you make a less intensive one?
+Will you give a less intensive course?

 A: Experience tells us that the more intensive the course, the better the results.
 When given in Oxford, it is for 6 hours a day of classroom teaching plus some homework.
 This online course is already a compromise, in that the schedule tries to accommodate people who are committed to a work/family schedule.
 That said, after this initial intensive course we do offer a less intensive weekly Pali Reading Club.